Igalia/wpewebkit.org/about/faq.md

 months](/release/schedule) from the code hosted on the [upstream repository](https://webkit.org).
 This flavor of WPE is maintained upstream and provides regular [security updates](/security).

+## Is WPE supported on any specific hardware System-on-Chip?

+WPE has been [ported to a wide range of hardware platforms](https://wpewebkit.org/about/supported-hardware.html).
+The team aims to expand the list even further, don't hesitate to contact us if you can't find your favorite SoC in the list.

+## Is WPE ported to non-Linux operating systems?

+WPE currently only works on Linux-based operating systems.
+We are currently working on supporting Android though.
+If you require WPE to run on any other OS, don't hesitate to contact us.

 ## What Web features does WPE support?

 The WebKit project provides a [features status page](https://webkit.org/status/)